0xfe/vextab/README.md

 See `tests/playground.js` for a working example of the VexTab API in use.

+## Developers

+Clone this repository.
+Then run the following commands to setup a basic build:

+    $ npm install
+    $ npm link
+    $ npm link vextab
+    $ grunt

+Before sending in a pull request, make sure that the tests pass a visual inspection.
+Open `tests/runtests.html` in your browser and verify that the notation examples at the bottom of the page render correctly.
+Also open `tests/playground.html` and verify that your new feature/bug fix, etc. works correctly.

+Also, don't forget to add new tests for whatever you're working on.

 ## Dependencies

 This rewrite of VexTab has three key dependencies: